Target Audience: New Analysts

 residuals in a linear regression model are random is crucial for its accuracy,

-create robust predictions, and ensure that the model appropriately captures the
+reliability, and validity.
+It allows analysts to draw sound inferences, make robust predictions, and ensure that the model appropriately captures the relationships in the data.

 Homoscedasticity